How will the work be done?

 The scale and effect suggests that spam is a type of information security problem.
 It has many properties in common with denial-of-service and network intrusion.
 Spam is an unauthorized use of resources: bandwidth, storage, processing and people's time.
 The nature of e-mail causes most of the cost to be assumed by the receiver.
 It also is a platform for many fraudulent activities.
 Does the research group view spam as strictly a nuisance issue?

 No, actually the charter of the group states that 'the scale, growth and effect of spam on the Internet have generated considerable interest in addressing this problem.
 Once considered a nuisance, spam has grown to account for a large percentage of the mail volume on the Internet.
 This unwanted traffic stands to affect local networks, the infrastructure and the way that people use e-mail.'
-Personally,
+Personally, I've stated these thoughts previously as: 'The scale and effect of the spam epidemic leads us to suggest that spam is no longer simply a nuisance but is a type of information security problem.
+Therefore, we encourage systematic efforts to understand, analyze and solve the problem.'
+Historically, how has spam been addressed?

 Over the years, the first things people turned to were black lists.
 A network admin would come up with something himself to address spam.
 These were ad hoc solutions.
 The problem was, there were many side effects to black lists.
 The next step was content filtering, which looked for words such as 'mortgage' or 'Viagra.'
 Today, there are a number of companies working on different solutions.
 The research group represents us coming together to solve this problem.
 What kinds of companies and groups have joined the research group?